 Of *course* you do.
 You probably have questions like “what do I say in my marketing copy” and “why aren’t people responding?” or even “What big mistakes am I making?”

 DO NOT FRET.
-I’ve got answers to all of the above and then some in a FREE on-demand webinar all about the 5 marketing mistakes new coaches make + how to fix them.
-Right now it’s free, so why not grab a pen and your couch and get your coaching business out into the world?
+I’ve got answers to all of the above and then some in this FREE, 14-minute, on-demand webinar all about the 5 marketing mistakes new coaches make + how to fix them.
+It’s free *and it’s only 14 minutes long* so why not grab a pen and your couch and get your coaching business out into the world?